akb825/ModularShaderLanguage/doc/Language.md

 ### Other render states

 * `patch_control_points`: set to an integer value of the number of control points for tessellation patches.
+* `early_fragment_tests`: set to `true` to enable running of depth/stencil tests before running the fragment shader.
+This will also write the depth value before running the shader, so any modifications of the depth within the shader will be ignored.
+Similarly, if the fragment is discarded the depth value will not be discarded.